acolite/acolite_mr/README.md

 To process the full path to the bundle directory has to be specified as input file: /storage/Pleiades/FCGC600220033

 ## SPOT input files
 Additionally Rayleigh corrected reflectance (rhorc_\*) will be output for SPOT.

-SPOT bundles seem to have an extra level, and the directory containing the SPOT_VOL.XML file has to be provided.
+SPOT bundles seem to have an extra level compared to Pléiades, and the directory containing the SPOT_VOL.XML file has to be provided.
 E.g. I have a SPOT7 scene, /storage/SPOT/ExampleScene, which contains:

 /storage/SPOT/ExampleScene/LIBRARY